schneems/schneems/_posts/2025-03-17-installing-the-sassc-ruby-gem-on-a-mac-a-debugging-story.md

 - Re-compile Ruby version(s)
 - Now `gem install sassc` should work

-If it doesn't or you want to know more about my debugging process and some things about native compilation, read on!
+If you want to know more about native compilation or my debugging process, read on!

 > There might be a simpler way to solve the problem (such as directly editing the rbconfig file), but I'm comfortable sharing the above steps because that's what I've done.
 If you fixed this differently, post the solution on your own site or in the comments somewhere.